 Psychotherapy

-At UCLA, we train residents in psychotherapy through a variety of clinical, didactic, and experiential learning modalities.
-We teach the full spectrum of psychotherapies from intensive short-term to long-term, from psychodynamic to cognitive-behavioral, from individual to group, and from couple to family-oriented.
-UCLA also has an active Psychiatric Clinical Faculty Association (PCFA) with hundreds of volunteer faculty who have additional psychoanalytic training and have a passion for teaching psychotherapy and supervising residents.
+At UCLA, we train residents in psychotherapy through a variety of clinical, didactic, and experiential learning modalities with an emphasis on factors common across all psychotherapy modalities.
+While emphasizing these universal prinicples, we provide training in the full spectrum of psychotherapies, from short-term to long-term, from psychodynamic to cognitive-behavioral, and with individuals, couples, families, and groups.UCLA also has an active Psychiatric Clinical Faculty Association (PCFA) with many volunteer faculty who have advanced training in psychotherapy and psychoanalysis, as well as a passion for teaching psychotherapy and supervising residents.

 Outside of UCLA, Los Angeles has a large psychoanalytic community with multiple local institutes that offer short and long-term training programs that residents are encouraged to pursue.

-- Anxiety Disorders Clinic – CBT for anxiety
+- Anxiety Disorders Clinic (UCLA and VA)

-- Adult OCD Clinic – Exposure and Response Prevention (ERP)
+- Adult OCD Clinic: Exposure and Response Prevention (ERP)

-- Child OCD, Anxiety, and Tic Disorders Clinic – Habit Reversal Training (HRT), Exposure and Response Prevention (ERP), CBT for depression and anxiety
+- Child OCD, Anxiety, and Tic Disorders Clinic: Habit Reversal Training (HRT), ERP, CBT

-- Attachment-Based Intensive Short-Term Dynamic Psychotherapy (AB-ISTDP) and Accelerated Psychotherapy Clinic
+- Attachment-Based Intensive Short-Term Dynamic Psychotherapy (AB-ISTDP)

 - Couples and Sex Therapy Training Program